 So it is that we are now again faced with an energy crisis brought about by events beyond our control.
 But before dwelling at length on these, let me first assure you that despite the energy crisis that we are now experiencing, our government intends to pursue its development goals, particularly those stated in the Five-Year Development Plan.

-On the whole, policy directions for 1979 will be aimed at moving the economy closer to the target— over-all economic growth of 6.5 percent, as well as keeping the inflation rate within manageable levels.
-The oil price increases are related developments that have exceeded our original inflation assumption of seven percent contained in the original Five-Year Development Plan.
+On the whole, policy directions for 1979 will be aimed at moving the economy closer to the target—overall economic growth of 6.5%, as well as keeping the inflation rate within manageable levels.
+The oil price increases are related developments that have exceeded our original inflation assumption of 7% contained in the original Five-Year Development Plan.
 Nevertheless, the government will continue to intensify the efforts to contain inflation.
-Our experts have set a maximum tolerable level of 15 percent.
+Our experts have set a maximum tolerable level of 15%.

 The world oil crisis today has become the single, most important issue to face the peoples of the world.
 A world leader has advanced the view that the crisis can only be met if the people consider the steps needed to meet the challenge as “the moral equivalent of war.”

 In this decade of energy scarcity, energy has become a common, although not a unifying, interest among developed as well as developing nations, of producers and consumers, of brilliant and common, ordinary men.
 To be sure, the oil crisis as we know it today is not mankind’s first recorded encounter with something we can call an energy crisis.
 And it may well not be its last.
 Man has experienced the energy crisis in many forms in the past; as a labor scarcity in the age of the primitive hunter; as an animal scarcity in the age of the agricultural tiller; and now as petroleum scarcity in the age of the industrial processor.